willGraham01/TrawidoksLegacy/scenes/04c-history-lessons.md

 He will start a conversation in one of the following ways:

 - If the party was predominantly interested in the social tensions currently gripping Trawidok back in the Horsewhistle, he will start there.
-- If the party was predominantly interested in the history or customs of Trawidok back in the Horswhistle, he will start with an overview of his work and a summary.
+- If the party was predominantly interested in the history or customs of Trawidok back in the Horsewhistle, he will start with an overview of his work and a summary.
 - If the party did not encounter Hierim in the Horsewhistle the night before, he will ask the party what the nature of their visit is.
 Based on their response, he will start the conversation with the appropriate topic above.

 For ease of organisation, Hierim's topics of conversation have been organised in subsections below.